Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 \section{Properties of the constructed hash functions}

 In this section we use graph and group-theoretic machinery to describe the security of the hash functions defined above.
 We center our analysis on resistance to preimage and collision breaking.
-The exposition is divided into three parts: first, we establish a lower bound in the girth of the Cayley graphs of the group $\SL_n(\FF_p)$ with respect to the generating system $\{A_p^{\pm 1},B_p^{\pm 1}\}$; second, we describe the consequences of girth bounds for collision resistance; third, we investigate resistance of the protocol against an indistinguishability attack.
+The exposition is divided into five parts: first, we establish a lower bound in the girth of the Cayley graphs of the group $\SL_n(\FF_p)$ with respect to the generating system $\{A_p^{\pm 1},B_p^{\pm 1}\}$; second, we describe the consequences of girth bounds for collision resistance; third, we investigate mixing properties of the suggested platform.
+Two last subsections are devoted to multiplicativity properties of the hash function, and showing that the so-called palindromic attack from \cite{grassl2011cryptanalysis} is inapplicable.